 In 1984, Jacobs founded Hamilton Resources Ltd., a worldwide oil trading company, and served as its chairman through 1989.
 During that time, he grew the company to annual revenue of approximately $1 billion through the execution of large contracts with major oil companies and oil-producing countries, and complex countertrade transactions.

-In 1979, Mr. Jacobs co-founded Amerex Oil Associates, Inc. and served as its chief executive until the company was sold in 1983.
-Mr. Jacobs led the team that grew Amerex from a concept into one of the world's largest oil brokerage firms, with an annual gross contract volume of approximately $4.7 billion and offices in Houston, London, Tokyo and New Jersey.
+In 1979, Jacobs co-founded Amerex Oil Associates, Inc. and served as its chief executive until 1983.
+Jacobs led the team that grew Amerex from a concept into one of the world's largest oil brokerage firms, with approximately $4.7 billion of annual gross contract volume and offices on three continents.
 He oversaw all aspects of the business, including brokerage activities for refined petroleum products, residual fuels and energy futures, and personally directed all brokerage operations for international and domestic crude oil.

 Jacobs was ranked the Best CEO in Transportation in Institutional Investor's 2022 All-America Executive Team awards.
 In 2018, Jacobs was ranked 10th on Barron's list of the World's Best CEOs and was named a Top CEO by Glassdoor in France and the UK.
 He is a member of The Business Council and Business Roundtable, both of Washington, D.C.